Knowledge Hub

 • What role, if any, the investor expects to play in management of the company and what rights to information they will have

-• What discounts will be available to investors if shares are to be issued at a later date, and what, if any, valuation caps will apply when the company is valued in order to mitigate the risk to investors
+• What discounts will be available to investors if shares are to be issued later, and what, if any, valuation caps will apply

-• What conditions, if any, will there be prior to funding being made, for example, that advance assurance has been received from HMRC that the investment will qualify for preferential tax relief under the EIS or SEIS
+• What conditions, if any, will there be prior to funding being made, for example, that advance assurance has been received from HMRC that the investment will qualify for preferential tax relief under the EIS or SEIS.
+Read more about how you can apply and use the EIS scheme to attract funding to your business.

 • How the investor expects to exit the company, and the terms of that exit